kirenz/ds-python/docs/data.md

 - You may want to include the parameters of the preprocessors in a parameter search (for hyperparameter tuning).

 Later we will see that scikit-learn's [ColumnTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.compose.ColumnTransformer.html#sklearn.compose.ColumnTransformer) helps performing different transformations for different columns of the data  within a **data preprocessing pipeline** that is safe from data leakage and that can be parametrized.
 To each column, a different transformation can be applied, such as preprocessing or a specific feature extraction method.

-As a general rule, we only take care of data errors which can be fixed without the risk of data leakage and which we don't want to include in a data preprocessing pipeline.
+As a general rule, we only take care of data errors which can be fixed without the risk of data leakage and which we don't want to include as data preprocessing steps in a pipeline.

 ## Data splitting